jingedawang/TutorialLLM/README.md

 媿對閑衣立，終何見去心。
 ```

-In the pretrain stage, the model doesn't have a concept of one poem.
+In the previous pretrain stage, the model doesn't have a concept of one poem.
 It just learns to generate texts that resemble poems endlessly.
 In the finetune stage, we ask the model to generate a poem with a given title.
 You can see the model learns to generate a poem in a correct format after finetuning, and the topic of the generated poem is gradually closer to the given title.

-**In stage 5**, we align the model to a specific preference of me.
+**In stage 5**, we align the model to a specific preference of myself.
 I like 5-word poems than others.
 By providing the positive-negative pairs, the model will learn to generate poems more like the positive ones, which are 5-word poems in this case.
 You will see output like this:

 ```
 --------------------------------------------------